two-hundred/celerity-docs/deploy-engine/docs/deploy-configuration.md

 # Deploy Configuration

-This section provides documentation for the configuration options available when deploying a Celerity application.
-Deploy configuration describes the target environment to a deploy a Celerity application defined in a blueprint to.
+This section provides documentation for configuration that would need to be provided when deploying a blueprint.

-Celerity will provide reasonable defaults for most configuration options, but sometimes fine-tuning is required.
-This section provides a reference for all available configuration options.
+Providers and Transformers that are used in a blueprint need to be configured with credentials and other options that are required to deploy the resources defined in the blueprint.